 In one of the most unexpected moments of 2016, Donald Trump won the American presidency while losing the popular vote.
 Many people who voted for him were impressed by his business acumen from running high-earning casinos.
 Here’s a look at Trump and casinos – from the ones he’s put his names on to the ways he could change them in the future.

 A lot of this is speculative, as we’re in very uncertain waters.
-But if you do need a bit of certainty, then Lucky Nugget is always still here for you.
+But if you do need a bit of certainty, then Lucky Nugget Casino is still always here for you.

 The president’s casinos

 Trump’s name was famous before he even became the president: in cities all over America, there are hotels, casinos and skyscrapers with his name emblazoned on them.
 It has been associated with opulence and decadence, and the businesses attached to it have been decorated lavishly.
 But it’s clear that the people who supported Trump most strongly – the white working- and middle-class, who are upset over disappearing jobs – don’t have the income to visit his properties.

 There have been many highly-publicized accounts of how poorly Trump ran his casinos.
 He often acted in morally dubious ways – for instance, encouraging employees to invest retirement savings in company stock and sell it for huge losses when the business went bankrupt.
 And he only paid one-sixth of the debt he owed on his Atlantic City properties, paying $5 million instead of the $30 million he owed.

 The past year has also seen the number of people visiting his properties declining.
 Bookings at Trump hotels were down 59% year-on-year.
 There is a chance that Trump’s outspoken presidential campaign has permanently damaged his reputation, especially among the demographics who once visited his properties.
 The casinos may instead turn marketing efforts to attracting rich tourists, as high-rollers would almost certainly love to gamble at the President’s own properties.